ecodynlab/GALUP/Modules 2/module0.md

-# Module 0 - Pre-Workshop Exercise
+# Module 0 - Pre-Workshop
 **To be developed**